Soignies: The age of the canons

 At the end of the 9th century, a general decline in religious life led to a chapter of powerful canons – who did not take any vow of poverty – taking the place of the monks.
 These canons would remain in power for eight centuries, until the French Revolution.
-By the 10th century, the canons started the construction of the church of Saint Vincent (Madelgaire), which was to be completed during the following century in the prevalent Romanesque style of the period.
+By the 10th century, the canons started the construction of the Church of St. Vincent (Madelgaire), which was to be completed during the following century in the prevalent Romanesque style of the period.
 The first known charter by Baldwin IV, Count of Hainaut was granted to Soignies in 1142.
-The fame of the church of Saint Vincent grew in the 13th century, when the bishop of Cambrai granted a 40-day indulgence to every visitor to the church.
+The fame of the Church of St. Vincent grew in the 13th century, when the bishop of Cambrai granted a 40-day indulgence to every visitor to the church.
 The settlement grew to urban proportions at around the same time, coinciding with the development of the textile industry and the building of a defensive wall.
 The first stone quarries mentioned in the archives date from around 1400, but several clues suggest that local stone was already quarried much earlier.
 The cut-stone industry, however, started only around 1700.